opendata-swiss/ogd-handbook-wiki/library/linked-data-en.md

 Tim Berners-Lee, inventor of the Web, laid down the four [design principles of Linked Data](https://www.w3.org/DesignIssues/LinkedData.html), providing a basic recipe for publishing and connecting data using the infrastructure of the Web while adhering to its architecture and standards:

-* Use URIs (Uniform Resource Identifier) to name (identify) things.
+* Use URIs (Uniform Resource Identifier) to name (identify) things.<br>
 For instance "http://dbpedia.org/resource/Switzerland" was chosen to identify the country Switzerland in a data source called DBPedia.
 The well established Domain Names System (DNS) ensures that this key is unique worldwide.

-* Use HTTP URIs so that these things can be looked up (interpreted, "dereferenced").
+* Use HTTP URIs so that these things can be looked up (interpreted, "dereferenced").<br>
-Retrieving a representation of a resource identified by a URI is known as *dereferencing *that URI.
+Retrieving a representation of a resource identified by a URI is known as *dereferencing* that URI.
 By choosing an URL as the key for the resource (a URL is an HTTP URI), we can follow the link to get information about that resource.
 For a user, it means that by clicking on the URL[ http://dbpedia.org/resource/Switzerland](http://dbpedia.org/resource/Switzerland), he will directly access the information rendered by a Web browser.
 Using the same underlying technology, a computer program could access the information and manipulate it, *the Web does become a Data Base.*

-* Provide useful information about what a name identifies when it's looked up, using open standards (as the [RDF W3C standard](https://www.w3.org/TR/2014/NOTE-rdf11-primer-20140624/))
+* Provide useful information about what a name identifies when it's looked up, using open standards (as the [RDF W3C standard](https://www.w3.org/TR/2014/NOTE-rdf11-primer-20140624/))<br>
 When you open that page in a browser (by dereferencing the URI), all the data presented to you comes from the underlying RDF data that is rendered here as standard HTML.
 If you want to have a closer look at that RDF data, you can access it through[ http://dbpedia.org/data/Switzerland](http://dbpedia.org/data/Switzerland).

-* Refer to other things using their HTTP URI-based names when publishing data on the Web.
+* Refer to other things using their HTTP URI-based names when publishing data on the Web.<br>
 On Switzerland page of the DBPedia web site, you will find some related data from other data sources.
 For instance, look for the[ geodata:Suisse](http://sws.geonames.org/2658434/) string, and click on it.
 You will be directed to the page of the same entity, Switzerland, on another well known Linked Data source: geoNames.
 Thanks to the use of universal identifiers, those two different data sources were able to link their data, and the end-user can now find a broad range of information about Switzerland in either of those sources.